unreal4u/telegram-api/README.md

 # Telegram API

-This is a complete PHP7 bot API implementation for Telegram.
+This is a complete PHP7 bot API implementation for Telegram implementing the totality of Bot API version 2.1

 ## About this class